franciscovargas/ivr/README.md

 ![](https://github.com/franciscovargas/ivr/blob/master/train1/histograms/fail_in%20action.jpg)

 the train.m file trains the model on the images in train1 and the test.m tests them on the images in test1.
-Card is classified as suit and color
+Card is classified as suit and color.
+Classification is performed via a simple Multivariate Gaussian Bayes classiffier trained via MLE.